 The main ingredients of sweet and sour pork are pork tenderloin (though any cut seems to be used nowadays in the cheaper restaurants, sweet and sour ribs being a popular variant) and egg white, and the condiments mainly include salt, vinegar, cooking wine, starch, tomatoes, sugar, and coriander.

-1. Slice the tenderloin into strips, and marinate with a pinch of salt and one spoon of cooking wine.
+1. Slice the tenderloin into strips, and marinate with a pinch of salt and one spoon of cooking wine for about 20 minutes.

 4. Pour oil into a wok and heat to 190°C (375°F) for deep-frying, and add the pork mixture.